 Types of Leaves

-Students seeking to take a general leave must fill out the Notice of Leave of Absence, which they can obtain in the Dean of Studies Office, or from their Class Dean.
+Students seeking to take a general leave must fill out the Notice of Leave of Absence, which they can obtain in the Dean of Studies Office from the Case Manager.
 Students seeking to return from a general leave, and who do not require any kind of medical clearance, need to fill out the Request for Return Form and follow the steps required for general readmission indicated on the form.
-(Please note: Request for Return from a general leave will not require scheduling an interview with a specific office on campus unless otherwise noted on the form; an interview with a Class Dean may be specified, and these should take place prior to the semester of return.)
+(Please note: Request for Return from a general leave will not require scheduling an interview with a specific office on campus unless otherwise noted on the form; an interview with the Case Manager may be specified, and these should take place prior to the semester of return.)

 A student who has taken a leave from the College for non-medical or non-mental health reasons may request to return by submitting a detailed statement explaining her reasons for returning and establishing that she has fulfilled all stated conditions for re-enrollment to the Dean of Studies by June 1 for a fall semester return and by November 1 for a spring semester return.
 A $100 processing fee (check payable to Barnard College) is required with the request for return.

 Please see the Request for Return form for detailed instructions.